 The School of History prides itself on providing a collegial and congenial environment for postgraduate research.
-Our History Research Forum (HRF) meets fortnightly and is an opportunity for PhD researchers and academic staff to get together in an informal setting.
+Our History Research Forum (HRF) meets fortnightly and is an opportunity for PhD researchers to get together in an informal setting.
 The HRF is organised and convened by PhD researchers and is a place to share your experiences (postivie and negative!) of academic life with people who have been there too!

 Throughout your programme, all PhD researchers are supported by a supervisory team of at least two academic members of staff, as well as by the Director of Graduate Studies and the Research Manager.
 The PGR [Postgraduate Researcher] Student-Staff Liaison Committee is convened by the Director of Graduate Studies and meets once a semester.
 All PhD researchers are welcome to attend, and each year cohort has a nominated representative.
 A PGR representative also sits on the School's Equality, Diversity and Inclusion Committee.

 The School of History has a dedicated PhD research room (with computers), which is located in the Arts 2 Building alongside academic staff offices.
 Work space is also provided in QMUL's purpose-built Graduate Centre, which opened in 2017 and provides a focal-point for graduate study across QMUL.

 All first-year PhD researchers are expected to take part in the School's PGR Training Forum, which meets once a fortnight and is convened by the Director of Graduate Studies.
 The Training Forum is specifically tailored for historians and covers research skills, working methods and academic development.
 The School may also fund expert training externally when it is not provided by the university (e.g. in palaeography or digital humanities).

 The Language Centre provides weekly classes in French, German, Italian, Spanish, Japanese, Mandarin and Arabic, and offers support for those for whom English is not their first language.